aws/amazon-sagemaker-examples/README.md

 	- [Amazon Augmented AI with AWS Marketplace ML models](aws_marketplace/using_model_packages/amazon_augmented_ai_with_aws_marketplace_ml_models) will show you how to use AWS Marketplace pre-trained ML models with Amazon Augmented AI to implement human-in-loop workflow reviews with your ML model predictions.
 	- [Monitoring data quality in third-party models from AWS Marketplace](aws_marketplace/using_model_packages/data_quality_monitoring) will show you how to perform Data Quality monitoring on a pre-trained third-party model from AWS Marketplace.
 - [Using Dataset Products](aws_marketplace/using_data)
-	- [Using Dataset Products from AWS Data Exchange with ML models from AWS Marketplace](aws_marketplace/using_data/using_data_with_ml_model) is a sample notebook which shows how a dataset from AWS Data Exchange can be used with an ML Model Package from AWS Marketplace.
+	- [Using Dataset Product from AWS Data Exchange with ML model from AWS Marketplace](aws_marketplace/using_data/using_data_with_ml_model) is a sample notebook which shows how a dataset from AWS Data Exchange can be used with an ML Model Package from AWS Marketplace.

 ### Under Development